Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Extensions.AmazonS3FileSystemProvider/Documentation/aws-s3-storage.md

 ## Amazon S3 File System Provider Extension
 The Amazon S3 File System Provider extension is a file system provider which allows you to use the [Amazon S3 storage service](https://aws.amazon.com/s3/) with Nucleus.

-> If you don't install the Amazon S3 file system provider using the Setup Wizard, after you install it, you must configure the Amazon S3 file system provider in application configuration files.
+The easiest way to set up the Amazon S3 File System Provider extension is during setup,  using the [Setup Wizard](/getting-started/#setup-wizard).
+If you use the Setup Wizard, you don't need to follow the steps below.

 To use Amazon S3 Storage, install the Amazon S3 File System Provider extension, then add a configuration section for the Amazon S3 file system provider.
 The provider type name for the Azure Blob Storage file system provider is `Nucleus.Extensions.AmazonS3FileSystemProvider.FileSystemProvider,Nucleus.Extensions.AmazonS3FileSystemProvider`.

 ### Limitations and Features:
-- The Amazon S3 File System Provider extension does not support creating buckets.
-Create a bucket in the AWS console.
+- **The Amazon S3 File System Provider extension does not support creating buckets.
+Create a bucket in the AWS console.**
-- If your AWS account only has one bucket, the Amazon S3 File System Provider extension automatically navigates to it and does not show the top level (list of buckets).
+- If your AWS S3 service only has one bucket, the Amazon S3 File System Provider extension automatically navigates to it and does not show the top level (list of buckets).
 - Amazon S3 is case-sensitive.
 To avoid confusion, the Amazon S3 File System Provider extension always converts new folder names and uploaded file names to lower case.
 Any pre-existing or manually-updated folders or files in your S3 bucket are not changed.
 - The Amazon S3 service does not support objects (other than "buckets") at the "top level", you must navigate within a bucket to create folders and upload files.